ICTs for Development:

 Concept Note Series E-165.
 September 2022.

-GDRC's Information and Communications Technologies (ICTs) for Development programme focusses on the smart technologies that enable information assililation, communication and knowledge transfer for broad-based development.
+GDRC's Information and Communications Technologies (ICTs) for Development programme focuses on the smart technologies that enable information assimilation, communication and knowledge transfer for broad-based development.
 It also explores the uptake of internet and ICTs that involve skills and capacities in information management, particularly in developing countries.

 So what is it that ICTs can enable in achieving sustainable development goals?
 And broader developmental objectives?
 How can access to smart ICTs be increased?